smopen/sigcpp/_posts/2020-07-10-variadic-print-macros - Copy.md

 reader_activity: exercises
 ---

-This post documents some macros I routinely use when experimenting with code.
+This post describes some macros I routinely use when experimenting with code.
 It provides a step-by-step exposition of the use cases and the design leading up to the use of variadic macros to meet requirements.
 In the process, the post also touches on the decision (and a need) to use macros instead of function templates.

-There is decidedly not much to the macros, but I chose to describe them so I can refer to this post when I use the macros in later posts.
+There is decidedly not much to the macros, but I chose to describe them so that I can refer to this post when I use the macros in later posts.
 Also, there is much educational value due to some tricky issues that need to be addressed in assembling a practical solution.
 (The solution presented is not foolproof, but it is quite practical.)

+**Note:** All macros are verified in C++98, C++11, C++14, and C++17 using GCC 10.1.
+They
+are also verified in C++14 and C++17 using Visual Studio 2019 Version 16.5.5.
 <!--more-->

 {% include bookmark.html id="1" %}